sourcegraph/handbook/content/departments/security/tooling/push-protection.md

 ### How to unblock the push protection (self-serve) ?

-Here is [quick demo](https://www.loom.com/share/bf12643decd94e318cb16914348dfd6b?sid=ee879aee-0577-4852-8f2c-61fabd5316fb) on how to unblock the push protection quickly.
+Here is the [quick demo](https://www.loom.com/share/bf12643decd94e318cb16914348dfd6b?sid=ee879aee-0577-4852-8f2c-61fabd5316fb) on how to unblock the push protection.
 Additionally, here is the step by step guide

 #### While using Git CLI: